Real name: Marjorie Bell Goodspeed

 1917 - 1997

-She also portrayed "Betty Lou" in the brief Tailspin Tommy airplane adventures at Monogram in 1939-1940, as well as "Bobby Logan" in the Boris Karloff/MR. WONG mystery series.
+She also portrayed "Betty Lou" in the series of Tailspin Tommy airplane adventures at Monogram in 1939-1940.
+And she was "Bobby Logan" in the Boris Karloff/MR. WONG mystery series.
 Reynolds was one of the Revolutionary War ghosts in THE TIME OF THEIR LIVES (Universal, 1946), an Abbott and Costello comedy.

 Probably her most remembered roles are as the love interest to Bing Crosby in HOLIDAY INN (Paramount, 1942), and as William Bendix's wife Peg in the LIFE OF RILEY TV series which ran from 1953-1958.